-- Also watch out for the privacy of social networks.
+- If you’re sharing your location on social networks or using their messengers.
 Here’s a list of the safest social networks where sharing your life and especially your current location has a higher-level of user respect.

 How to Tell Someone Checks Your Location

 For Google Maps on Android, you’ll see two brief location notifications.